What You See is What You Classify: Black Box Attributions: Related Work

 \section{Related Work}

 \paragraph{Activation and gradient-based methods.}

 The methods in this category attempt to explain a trained model by leveraging its weights and its activations for a given image to be explained. \citet{zhou16cvpr} initiated this line of research with Class Activation Mapping (CAM), where the authors built particular architectures around a notion of global average pooling and illustrated the intrinsic localization performed by a classification network.
 Grad-CAM~\cite{selvaraju17iccv} removed the dependency of CAM on specific architectures by reconstructing the input heatmap through a weighted average of gradients, rather than directly projecting back activations.
 Further extensions to this are Grad-CAM++~\cite{chattopadhay18wacv}, which is CAM weighted by averaged second order gradients, Score-CAM~\cite{wang20cvprw}, which is CAM weighted by layer-wise class activations, or Ablation-CAM~\cite{desai20wacv}, which is CAM weighted by neuron ablation.
-Other extensions aim to cope with the issues arising from the high sensitivity to noise and clipping effects of gradients~\cite{adebayo18nips}.

 Some methods directly engineer the backpropagation and network architectures in order to retrieve pixel-level saliency maps.
 One such example is the deconvolution approach of \citet{zeiler14eccv}, where the authors propose to revert forward propagation (mapping activations to pixels instead of mapping pixels to activations) to visualize features and functions of intermediate layers.
 From this, \citet{springenberg15iclrw} derived guided backpropagation.
 Although the focus of their work was on developing an efficient fully convolutional neural network, they show how by combining traditional backpropagation and deconvolutions, one can retrieve salient regions of the input for a specific class.
 In another line of work, \citet{wagner19cvpr} frame the problem as a defense against adversarial perturbations and tackle it by constraining and selectively pruning activations.